 What is a CSA?

-The Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act (the Clery Act) ensures that the University of Arizona community, including students, employees, and visitors, receive timely and accurate information about specific crimes and emergencies that occur on or within the university property and that crime victims are offered support and resources.
+The Jeanne Clery Campus Safety Act (the Clery Act) ensures that the University of Arizona community, including students, employees, and visitors, receive timely and accurate information about specific crimes and emergencies that occur on or within the university property, and that crime victims are offered support and resources.
 The Clery Act requires all institutions to collect crime reports from individuals and organizations considered to be Campus Security Authorities (CSAs).

-CSAs are specific individuals, groups of individuals, and organizations/offices designated the role of CSA as a result of their institution related function(s) based upon their position or due to official job duties, ad hoc responsibilities, volunteer agreements or similar.
-CSAs are required to facilitate the collection of accurate crime statistics by formally notifying the university of Clery crimes observed by them or reported to them by another individual and to provide VAWA crime victims with information on crime reporting and victim support resources (i.e., Victims' Rights & Options).
+CSAs are specific individuals, groups of individuals, and organizations/offices designated with the role of CSA based on their institution related function(s) and position, or due to official job duties, ad hoc responsibilities, volunteer agreements or similar.
+CSAs are required to facilitate the collection of accurate crime statistics by formally notifying the university of Clery crimes observed by them or reported to them by another individual and to provide Violence Against Women Act (VAWA) crime victims with information on crime reporting and victim support resources (i.e., Victims' Rights & Options).

-The Clery Act designates a number of roles on campus as CSAs including:
+The Clery Act designates several roles on campus as CSAs, including:

 - Officials of an institution who have significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.
 An official is defined by the Clery Act as any person who has the authority and the duty to take action or respond to particular issues on behalf of the institution.